Posted by: Northwest Eye in General on August 16, 2025

 Define Laser Iridotomy and Its Purpose

 As specialists emphasize, laser iridotomy is a safe and effective method for preventing acute angle-closure glaucoma, boasting a high success rate and manageable side effects.
-Real-world results indicate that about 96% of patients do not require additional intervention after undergoing LPI, which highlights its effectiveness in maintaining eye health and preventing complications.
+Real-world results indicate that about 96% of patients do not require additional intervention after undergoing LPI, which highlights its effectiveness in maintaining eye pressure and preventing complications.

 An acute angle-closure glaucoma attack is an emergency that requires immediate treatment to prevent vision loss.
 After the procedure, follow-up care is crucial.
 We recommend monitoring intraocular pressure and performing thorough examinations at 12 and 24 weeks post-treatment to ensure the best outcomes for your eye health.
 Remember, we are here to help you through this process, and your well-being is our top priority.